nickbalan/movie-app-v1/README.md

 - Allows existing users to deregister
 - Displays favorite movies
 - Allows users to remove a movie from their list of favorites.

-## Technical Requirements
-- The application must be a single-page application (SPA)
-- The application must use state routing to navigate between views and share URLs
-- The application must give users the option to filter movies
-- The application must give users the option to sort movies
-- The application must initially use Parcel as its build tool
-- The application must be written using the React library and in ES2015+
-- The application must be written with React-Redux (hence respecting the Flux pattern)
-- The application must use Bootstrap as a UI library for styling and responsiveness
-- The application must contain a mix of class components and function components
-- The application may be hosted online.

 ## MyFlix Client (React App) screenshot